 Now consider that the aim of a computer virus is to spread to as many other machines as possible, much like the common cold spreads through the population when we hit winter.
 Attackers are obviously going to most often target the platform that the majority of people use in order to get the best return from their attack.

 Security through minority

 This gave Macs ‘security through minority’.
-Attackers didn’t bother attacking them because there weren’t enough potential victims to make it worth their while.
+Many attackers don't bother targeting Macs because there aren't enough potential victims to make it worth their while.
 Macs aren’t immune to viruses.
 They’re just less exposed to the threat.

 The changing landscape

-As more and more businesses choose Macs OS, the more appealing they become as a target for viruses.
+As more and more businesses choose macOS, the more appealing they become as a target for viruses.
 Recent years have seen some rather nasty viruses and malware attacking Macs, exploiting the false sense of security so many people hold.

 So, no, Macs are not immune to viruses.
 And as they become more popular it will become ever more apparent just how dangerous this myth is.
 If you're a Mac user or your employees use them in your business, it’s better to install anti-virus software than it is to rely on blind faith.After all, are you willing to risk your data on the hope that the odds remain ever in your favour?